-To provide for the independence of Institutional Audit & Advisory Services, the Director of Institutional Audit & Advisory Services, in the discharge of his/her duties, shall be directly accountable to the President.
-Institutional Audit & Advisory Services staff report to the Director.
+To ensure for the independence of IAAS, the Director of IAAS (Director), in the discharge of his/her duties, shall be directly accountable to the President.
+IAAS staff report to the Director.

-The Director of Institutional Audit & Advisory Services and staff of Institutional Audit & Advisory Services have responsibility to:
+120.10 The Director and staff of IAAS have responsibility to:

-- Develop a flexible, risk-based annual plan of Institutional Audit & Advisory Services work, considering the input of management, and submit that plan and significant interim changes to the President for review and approval.
+- Develop a flexible, risk-based annual plan of work, considering the input of management, and submit that plan and significant interim changes to the President for review and approval.

 - Investigate and assist in the investigation of significant suspected fraudulent activities within the University and notify the President of the results.

-- Maintain a professional audit staff with sufficient knowledge, skills, and other competencies to meet the requirements of this Charter.
+- Maintain a professional audit staff with sufficient knowledge, skills and other competencies to meet the requirements of this Charter.